keebanvillarreal/zetton/README.md

 # Zetton

-## Quantum-Assisted Software Reverse Engineering Framework
+## Quantum Software Reverse Engineering Framework

 A next-generation reverse engineering framework that combines classical binary analysis with quantum computing algorithms.
 Zetton bridges the gap between traditional tools like Ghidra and the emerging capabilities of quantum computers for enhanced cryptanalysis and pattern detection.